The American Dream, we’ve been told over and over again, particularly by mortgage brokers, is to own a home.

 So how can you tell if yours should be the life of the land-owning nobleman or that of the can’t-tie-me-down free spirit?
 It’s not just a question of personal taste (the waltz vs. gypsy dancing, for example).
 But there are some concepts to bear in mind as you decide whether to join the landed gentry or the apartment-dwelling gentrifiers.

-Near, far, wherever you are — Here’s an exercise that every potential homebuyer should try.
+Here’s an exercise that every potential homebuyer should try.
 Pick a town where you think you’d like to buy your home.
 Then go stand outside the commuter train station there at around 8 pm.
 Hang around for a few hours and watch people.
 Don’t they look tired?
 That’s because they’ve been commuting for hours!
 If there’s no commuter train, leave your job after work some night and drive to the town where you’re thinking about buying.
 Do that many, many times.
 Does the commute seem bearable?
 Millions of Americans buy property that is very, very far away from where they work.
 Those homes tend to be cheaper than in the city centers where folks work.
-But is owing a home so important to you that you’ re willing to spend four hours a day, five days a week, for the rest of your life, commuting from southern New Jersey to midtown Manhattan?
+But is owning a home so important to you that you’re willing to spend four hours a day, five days a week, for the rest of your life, commuting from southern New Jersey to midtown Manhattan?
 Wouldn’t renting someplace closer make for a more enjoyable existence?